ibm-cloud-docs/dr-automation-powervs/getting-started-with-powerVS.md

 Get started with {{site.data.keyword.DR_short}} today to ensure reliable and efficient disaster recovery for your business workloads.

-## Terminology
-{: #term}

-- **IBM Cloud account** - You can log on to the IBM Cloud dashboard by using an IBM Cloud account to access various IBM Cloud solutions, services, and offerings.
-To create an IBM Cloud account, see [Signing up for the IBM Cloud](https://cloud.ibm.com/registration).

-- **Location and region** - The global network of locations in IBM Cloud provides three tiers of regions: multizone regions (MZR), single-campus multizone regions, and data centers.
-To achieve low application latency, choose your nearest location and region.
-For details about the available IBM Cloud regions and data centers, review [Region and data center locations for resource deployment](https://cloud.ibm.com/docs/overview?topic=overview-locations).

-- **Workspace** - A workgroup is a logical grouping of virtual machines, storage volumes, network configurations, and other resources within a defined geographic region.
-Workgroups are accessible from the Power Virtual Server user interface, allowing users to organize and manage multiple Power Virtual Server instances for specific purposes, such as production or development testing.
-Within each designated site, users can establish multiple workgroups to facilitate environment-specific operations, streamline resource allocation, and ensure seamless disaster recovery processes, including failover and failback capabilities.

-- **DR Service Broker** - The DR Service Broker provides a centralized interface within IBM Cloud to manage and coordinate the DR services and resources across multiple environments.
-It simplifies DR configurations, resource allocations, and service accessibility, streamlining disaster recovery setup and maintenance across DR Automation instances.

-- **DR Orchestrator (KSYS)** - The DR Orchestrator, also known as KSYS, is the central management component responsible for automating disaster recovery processes within DR Automation.
-Orchestrator(KSYS) manages and coordinates failover, failback, and synchronization of resources across sites, ensuring efficient and reliable DR operations.

 ## Before you Begin